Vyral/joshua-holt/_posts/2020-05-01-how-home-buying-and-selling-works-right-now.md

 6:50- Wrapping things up

-If you have any further questions for me about buying a home, selling a home, or real estate in general, don’t hesitate to reach out via phone or email today.
+If you have any further questions for me about buying, selling, or real estate in general, don’t hesitate to reach out via phone or email today.
 I look forward to hearing from you.